 In all manner of life, there come opportunities.
 Whether in love, life or death; life has all manner of tides.
 When the tide comes in, there is abundant opportunity.
 However, in order to make the most of it, we must take our eyes off ourselves and place them on others.
 The farmer enjoys the harvest by waiting for the season to arrive as the fisherman waits for the tide.

 True wealth is not found in the “little bay of Self”.
 The real treasure of life is discovered and enjoyed in the “infinite sea of Service.”
 Making the most of life is about being ready and waiting for the tide.
 We must be ready when the tide comes by taking our eyes off of ourselves and looking toward others.
+In serving, we find infinite possibilities to express love and kindness.
+Jesus said he came to serve.
+He opened the door and we can follow his lead into a universe of overwhelming need knowing we cannot meet the insurmountable need alone.
+Go to where there is need and serve.
+There is a voyage ahead for anyone willing.
+Are you ready?

 Love changes everything about you.